Can private equity be a driver of positive change for the environment, social justice and healthy institutions?

 “If private equity firms in America take up ESG as global counterparts have, it will drive far larger and faster improvement in energy efficiency, gender equity, and fair wages than any current government regulatory effort,” says Alexander Shermansong, CEO of Civic Consulting USA.
 “PE firms have the money and the control over company boards to make world-changing progress on these collective impact issues in just three to seven years.”

-The joint venture between Civic Consulting USA and ESG Portfolio Partners will yield original research, develop toolkits and best practices, and provide custom-tailored guidance for private equity leaders.
+Civic Consulting USA is committed to original research, developing toolkits and best practices, and providing custom-tailored guidance for private equity leaders.
 Our data-based approach will help the industry better quantify their positive societal impact for reporting to all stakeholders: investors, governments and the general public.